Mathématique: Chapter 52

 “But I haven’t—”

-Young turned, ignoring the comments of Ba’al Version Whatever Point Oh and Nerus’ pleas for an improved prison dining experience.
-He walked out past the security checkpoint, leaned against the cement wall, took some weight off his left side, and called Jackson.
+He turned, ignoring the comments of Ba’al Version Whatever Point Oh and Nerus’s pleas for an improved prison dining experience.
+He walked past the security checkpoint, leaned against the cement wall, took some weight off his left side, and called Jackson.

 “How’s it going?”
 Young asked.

 “Well, not great.
-We think the Trust beat us to Vala and managed to snag her by impersonating Sam.
-Mitchell just commandeered a motorcycle.
+We think the Trust beat us to Vala and snagged her by impersonating Sam.
+Mitchell just commandeered a motorcycle?
 So, yeah.
 That’s where we are.
 How’s your day?”

-“Are you serious?”
-Young asked, over the sound of screeching tires.
+“You serious?”
+Young asked, over the screeching tires in his ear.

-“Ohhhhh how I wish I weren’t,” but yes.
-We’re tracking Mitchell via SGC dispatch who’s relaying with the Odyssey which is scanning for his transponder signal.
-Oh my god, Teal’c, you can’t drive this thing like an X-302!
+“Ohhhhh how I wish I weren’t, but yeah.
+We’re tracking Mitchell via SGC Dispatch who’s relaying with the Odyssey which is scanning for his transponder signal.
+Oh my god, Teal’c, you can’t drive this thing like an F-302!
 It’s a suburban.
-Why does the NID—you know what?
-Never mind.
 Everett?
 You still there?”

-“Yeah, so I’m gonna call you back later,” Young said.
-“Good luck with all that.”
+“Yeah, I’m gonna call you back later,” Young said.
+“Good luck with—all that.”

 “No no,” Jackson said, like a man interrupted in the midst of an email rather than a car chase.
 “Did you need something?”

-“The name of the terrifying IOA lady you love so much?
+“The name of that terrifying IOA lady you love so much?
 I need some leverage to get the defector into a new living situation.”

 “Wray,” Jackson said.
 “Camile Wray.
 I’ve been meaning to involve her ever since they moved Ginn from medical.
 She needs the Tau’ri rehab plan.”

-“Did you know they stuck her in a cell one level sixteen right between Ba’al and Nerus?”
+“Did you know they stuck her in a cell on Level 16 between Ba’al and Nerus?”

-“Yeah okay, Jackson, I don’t need the War and Peace version of the story.
-You go chase down Mitchell—the defector’s gonna be off sixteen by the end of the day, if not before.”
+“Yeah okay, Jackson, I don’t need the War and Peace version.
+You go chase down Mitchell.
+The defector’s gonna be off 16 by the end of the day, if not before.”

 “Oh good.
-This means I can live with myself for the next fifteen minutes or so,” Jackson replied.
+Maybe I can live with myself for the next fifteen minutes,” Jackson replied.
 “Y’know.
 Until the next phone call.
-Ugh she’s been with Nerus?
+She’s been with Nerus?
 Nerus and Ba’al?
 I can’t take this.
 I’m gonna go.”
 He hung up the phone.

-“Colonel Young,” Camile Wray said, standing and walking around her desk to offer him her hand.
+“Colonel Young.”
+Camile Wray stood and rounded her desk to offer him her hand.
 “Nice to meet you.”
-She was a petite, square-shouldered woman with, low heels, long hair, and a neat desk that displayed a picture of her and a young Irish woman, both of them grinning into the camera.
+She was a petite, square-shouldered woman with low heels, long hair, and a neat desk that displayed a picture of her and a young Irish woman grinning into the camera.
 They looked like they were on a beach somewhere far from Colorado Springs.

-Wray pulled out a chair for him, shut the door to her office, and then took the seat next to him, rather than the one across the desk.
+Wray pulled a chair for him, shut the door to her office, then took the seat next to him, rather than putting the desk between them.

 “Thanks for seeing me on such short notice.”
-Young dropped gingerly into the chair.
+Gingerly, Young settled into the chair.

 “You said it was urgent.”
 Wray smoothed her skirt and crossed her legs at the ankle.

 “Daniel sent you?”
-Wray asked, her eyebrows lifting.
+Wray arched an elegant brow.

 “Doesn’t everyone?”
 Young asked.